 Yes, on parts of the transaction.
 No, on the whole.

-The Conveyancing Association cites an average UK transaction of around 120 days from offer accepted to completion.
+Industry research (Ochresoft) puts the average UK purchase transaction at around 120 days from conveyancer instruction to completion.
 AI compresses the solicitor side of that work by collapsing title review, enquiries drafting, and CDD into hours rather than days.
 Talbots Law has publicly reported five plus hours saved per lawyer per week on title checks alone after deploying AI on their conveyancing files.

 What AI cannot speed up: local authority search turnaround (varies by council, often weeks), mortgage offer issuance (the lender's underwriting team), management company replies on leasehold enquiries, and HM Land Registry's post completion processing.